 C. TEACHING AND TRAINING PROGRAMMES

 i) Post graduate students of DNB in Neurology are posted to the department of Neurophysiology for two to three months on rotation, during which they receive intensive training in performance and interpretation of the diagnostic tests and their neurophysiologic basis.
-In addition, consultants in medicine and paediatrics or physiologists from different regions of the country opt to undergo training in the department on fellowship programme for a few months.

 The Department of Neurophysiology offers diagnostic services for the comprehensive evaluation of diseases of central nervous system and peripheral nervous system.

 The diagnostic tests carried out are listed below:-